 If Chrome is not already in version 89, you must first update your browser to version 89 to view the 64-bit version, provided your device meets the above specifications.

-The Android version appears on the operating system on the same page.
+The Android version appears in system on the same page.

 To test the RAM installed on your device, do the following: